-Out of sync by six hours and seven years, a half century completed, years gained, time lost, at the end of the Meher rains, and the festival of Meskel—in the month of Meskerem, I am here.
+Out of sync by six hours and seven years, this ancient country's, age old way of marking time.
+A half century completed, mine.
+I find, here years gained, time lost, at the end of the Meher rains, and the festival of Meskel—in the month of Meskerem.
+I am here.
 Fire and water on my mind: a burning, a drowning, a joy and a sorrow.

 Here, confirmation and joy, is expressed almost as a sob, a sigh, or a breathless surprise.
 I am here in the season between exquisite joy and sorrow when rains much prayed for have come on time but have not left.
 The long rains this year are perhaps too long.
 Much before now and every year I have been drenched by these Meher rains from Ethiopia in a place elsewhere and faraway.
 Elsewhere bonfires of faith are under contemplation.
 Elsewhere floods threaten annihilation.
 Elsewhere a summer ends and winter begins.For they say in Pakistan, where the rains have stayed long this year and where the Indus is in flood this year, they say that the Monsoon, comes from here.
 The Meher in Ethiopia used to make a season of love elsewhere.
 I am here at the source of that season of love and rebirth, the Monsoon.